rpi-sep/rpi-sep.github.io/_teaching/dsa-fall-2024.md

 ## Review Problems
 - Part 1: [Questions](https://submitty.cs.rpi.edu/courses/f24/csci4510/course_material/ReviewQuestionsPart1.pdf) [Solutions](https://submitty.cs.rpi.edu/courses/f24/csci4510/course_material/ReviewSolutionsPart1.pdf)

-## Projects
+## Homework
-The projects will be evaluated using Submitty's autograding feature for networked applications.
+The coding homework will be evaluated using Submitty's autograding feature for networked applications.
 Submitty uses Docker to deploy and test your application.
 It is not necessary for you to use Docker to test your code, but it is a good idea.
 Below are instructions for configuring and using Docker, as well as instructions for replicating the Submitty test environment on your own machine.